Evidence Management Software for Law Enforcement: What It Does for Police

-Why Do Police Departments Need a Digital Evidence Management System?
+Why Police Departments Need a Digital Evidence Management Software

 Police departments need a digital evidence management system because digital evidence volume and legal scrutiny keep increasing.
 Without a dedicated police evidence management system, agencies often deal with: